Lisa Huang: 2018 Changhua County magistrate election

+2025 Central Election Commission nomination

+In December 2025, President William Lai nominated Huang to serve on the Central Election Commission.
+The Legislative Yuan voted against Huang's nomination in March 2026.

 Legislative term

 While a member of the Legislative Yuan, Huang served as Taiwan Solidarity Union caucus whip.
 In April 2012, she established the Taiwan–US Legislators Amity Association, a legislative caucus in opposition to the ROC–US Inter-Parliamentary Amity Association.
 In July, Huang visited Japan to discuss the Senkaku Islands dispute.
 She supported efforts to subject Premier Sean Chen to a vote of no confidence in September, stating that the result was "a betrayal of the will of the Taiwanese people."
 After the vote's failure, Huang unsuccessfully petitioned for a recall election against President Ma Ying-jeou.
 In December, Huang suggested that the TSU invite the Dalai Lama to visit Taiwan, after a planned trip was called off.
 In 2013, Huang proposed that the Act on Property Declaration by Public Servants be amended, increasing the number of government officials that would need to publicly release the value of their property holdings.